Wednesday, October 08, 2014

 Bolton Castle in Wensleydale, North Yorkshire which was built in the 14th century by Richard le Scrope is one castle that was never sold and is still owned by the descendants of the Scrope family.

 This castle was once used for six months in 1568 for the house arrest of Mary, Queen of Scots.
-During this period, the owner, Henry Scrope offered his own apartments (his own bedroom as well as his wife's) for the residence of Mary.
+During this period, the owner, Henry Scrope offered his own apartments (his own bedroom as well as his wife's bedroom) for the residence of Mary.
 The entourage of Mary included 51 people comprising knights, servants and ladies-in-waiting.
 Her household included cooks, grooms, hairdresser, embroiderer, pharmacist, medical doctor and surgeon.

 Mary had a tragic end when her rival who was also her cousin, Queen Elizabeth I signed her death warrant on 1 February 1587 after Mary was convicted of orchestrating the assassination of Elizabeth.
 Mary was finally beheaded on 8 February 1587.